breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 }
 ```

-Let's add a few more nodes to make the board that summarizes news on a given topic.
+Let's add a few more nodes to the board which will use a LLM to summarize news on a given topic.

 First, we'll need a prompt that combines the topic we've provided, the headlines produced by our friend's board, and some instructions on what to do with them.
 To do that, we'll use the `promptTemplate` node from the [LLM Starter Kit](https://github.com/breadboard-ai/breadboard/tree/main/seeds/llm-starter):